demeatha/osx-terminal-themes/README.md

 # terminal-themes

-# Color schemes for various Mac OS X and Linux terminal emulators
+# Color schemes for Mac OS X and Linux terminal emulators

 This is a set of color schemes  (ported from [@AlessandroYorba][1]).
 Screenshots are below and in the `screenshots/` directory of this repo.